 The concept gets easier to grasp when you start thinking about, and apply it to, the work you do.
 If, for example, you’re a landscaper or you fit garage doors, those are services you provide at the customer’s location exclusively, so you’re a service-area business.

-Of course, you might have a storefront where clients can come in and see your available garage door designs in person, but you’d still need to go to the client to provide the installation service, making you a service area business.
+Of course, you might have a storefront where clients can come in and see your available garage door designs in person, but you’d still need to go to the client to provide the installation service, making you a service-area business.

 If you’re a handyman, pest controller, window cleaner or painter and decorator, you’re also a service-area business.

-Service-area businesses in Google My Business
+Google My Business for Service-Area Businesses

 As a SAB, you’ll naturally have a geographical area where you can deliver your services.